 Mysterious band of holes in Peru

-Impact bricking Chesapeake Bay Impact - There are two types of impact bricking.
+Impact bricking Chesapeake Bay Impact - There are four types of impact bricking.
 The first is overlapping wave imprints.
 The second is stress release between wave layers.
 I take this to be the latter.
 Strata age?
 Super position is applicable to excavation in a crater but not to the impact made rock which in this case is only about 30 mya.
 Impact bricking is a sub set of impact geometrics.
 It is also a type of shock line.
 Dec.
 16, 2023.

 Cody Haines · ·